mtlynch/mtlynch.io/content/posts/logpaste/index.md

 {{<img src="litestream.png" alt="Screenshot of Litestream homepage" caption="[Litestream](http://litestream.io) is an open-source tool that replicates a SQLite database to Amazon's S3 cloud storage." maxWidth="700px" hasBorder="true">}}

-It seemed neat, but I wasn't particularly excited about it at first.
+It seemed neat, but I wasn't particularly excited about it.
 I never use SQLite, so what did I care?

 I didn't have anything against SQLite, but the design seemed impractical.
-Unlike other databases that send data to an external server over the network, SQLite just writes everything to a local file.
+Unlike other databases that send data to an external server over the network, SQLite writes everything to a local file.
 I always worried, "What happens if I lose that file?"

-Thinking about it more, I realized I'd dismissed Litestream because I didn't use SQLite, but Litestream solved the very obstacle keeping me from adopting SQLite.
+Thinking about it more, I realized I'd dismissed Litestream because I didn't use SQLite.
+But Litestream solved the very obstacle keeping me from adopting SQLite...
 Maybe this was worth a try.

-Litestream could be my ticket out of Google Cloud Platform.
-SQLite runs anywhere, so you have freedom in choosing server hosting platforms.
-Litestream also offers vendor flexibility in cloud storage, as it supports any S3-compatible service, including [BackBlaze B2](https://www.backblaze.com/b2/cloud-storage.html), [Wasabi](https://wasabi.com/), and [Minio](https://min.io/).
+Even better, Litestream could be my ticket out of Google Cloud Platform.
+SQLite runs anywhere, so I'd have freedom in choosing server hosting platforms.
+Litestream provides vendor flexibility on the storage side, as it supports any S3-compatible service, including [BackBlaze B2](https://www.backblaze.com/b2/cloud-storage.html), [Wasabi](https://wasabi.com/), and [Minio](https://min.io/).

 Litestream sounded rosy in theory, but you can't judge a technology until you test it in production.
-My log upload service seemed like the perfect experimental project.
+I needed a log upload service, and it seemed like the perfect project to test Litestream.

 ## Creating the basic functionality